Viewing this page on your device?

 Your child needs to learn to gauge when to "turn" the corners, and how to keep the scissors in the corner while turning.

 Again, cut lots and lots of shapes, be creative with them and use them with lines and circles to make fun crafts.
+My free cutting activities page has some fun ideas you can use with your kids.

-Starting with simple snipping activities, the templates will enable your child to learn to cut on straight lines and then to cut out shapes.
-All the activities are photographed so you and your child can see what you are working towards!
+Starting with simple snipping activities, the templates will enable your child to learn to cut along the lines for some simple crafts and then to cut out shapes.

 Sometimes kids can take a little while to learn how to cut along the line.
 Sometimes they just need to practice one of the underlying skills, like working on hand strength, or on eye-hand coordination.